Question: Can post-fixation samples be sorted in the Flex Gene Expression assay?

 - Labeled with Protein Feature Barcode-compatible antibodies, washed, and fixed

 In this experiment, the Gene Expression library quality (Valid Barcodes/UMIs), complexity (UMIs/Genes per Cell), and sensitivity (cell type distribution comparable) were largely unaffected by sorting (7-AAD or LIVE/DEAD™ stained cells) as compared with unsorted PBMCs.
-This is somewhat expected as the Gene Expression Flex application is fairly robust to lower-viability samples (see: What are the sample quality recommendations for optimal performance of the Fixed RNA Profiling assay?).
+This is somewhat expected as the Gene Expression Flex application is fairly robust to lower-viability samples (see: What are the sample quality recommendations for optimal performance of the Flex Gene Expression assay?).
 When reviewing Protein Feature Barcode data, there were more significant differences between sorted and unsorted data as noise (background signal) and antibody aggregates were drastically reduced when implementing sorting to enrich for live cells.
 Furthermore, when comparing samples with sorted live cells vs unsorted, there were stronger gene expression and protein correlations.

 We expect that when users scale up to work with more samples or use more complex samples than PBMCs, that using LIVE/DEAD™ Fixable Stains will likely yield better data quality than sorting live cells.

-Advanced Sample Clean-up
+Advanced Sample Cleanup:

 Post-fixation samples can be flow sorted for advanced sample clean-up to remove cellular debris from single-cell or nuclei suspensions using 7-AAD.
 DAPI, Hoechst, and other DNA fluorophores are also expected to be compatible with staining fixed and nucleated cells.